jahnvi15/InclusiBot_Pryde/README.md

 # InclusiBot 🌈🤖

-InclusiBot is an AI-powered chatbot designed to provide sexual education information and support for the LGBTQ+ community.
+InclusiBot is an AI-powered chatbot designed to provide sexual health education information and support for the LGBTQ+ community.

 ## Table of Contents
 - [About InclusiBot](#about-inclusibot)